Guest Blog by David Truss

 If you are planning to use the ‘flipped classroom’, you might want to think about a few key ideas.

-On Connected Principals Jonathan Martin has written a couple posts on the Flipped Classroom.
-In his first one, Reverse Instruction: Dan Pink and Karl’s “Fisch Flip”, he says:
+has written a couple posts on the Flipped Classroom.
+In his first one, Reverse Instruction: Dan Pink and Karl’s “Fisch Flip”

-And in his second post, Advancing the Flip: Developments in Reverse Instruction, he says:
+And in his second post, Advancing the Flip: Developments in Reverse Instruction

 Flip your instruction so that students watch and listen to your lectures… for homework, and then use your precious class-time for what previously, often, was done in homework: tackling difficult problems, working in groups, researching, collaborating, crafting and creating.
 Classrooms become laboratories or studios, and yet content delivery is preserved.